 How to Make Eggs in Purgatory:

-- Sprinkle with Parmesan before serving.
+- Remove from heat and sprinkle with grated Parmesan cheese before serving.

 Recipe Notes & Tips: